liangzhangleon/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 ### Discussion

 #### 1. Problems I met
-* The polynomial fitting did not work well.
+* The polynomial fitting did not work well.  => I modified the thresholds for generating binary image
-* The code identified the boundary of the road as lane lines.
+* The code identified the boundary of the road as lane lines. => I tuned source and destination points.

-I modified the thresholds for generating binary image, and I also tuned source and destination points.
-The results are improved.
+* The results are quite inaccurate when tree shadows appear. => I used lane positions from previous frame and tuned down the upper threshold for s channel in HLS color space.

 #### 2. Outlook
 * Improve the robustness of the code.
 The code is not so good at handling shadows.
 A different combination of color transform and gradients could improve the results.
-* Improve the efficiency of the code.
-For example, many computations for mapping matrix can be avoid.
+* smoothing the detected lanes